 - Not Quite Dead: Spider-Man wasn't shot with a bullet, just horse tranquilizer.

 - Psychopathic Manchild: Vermin.
-Spider-Man's inner monologe recalls how it's Baron Zemo's fault.
+Spider-Man's inner monologue recalls how it's Baron Zemo's fault.

-- Sequel: The graphic novel Soul of the Hunter by the same artistic team shows Peter Parker still struggling with the aftereffects of being buried alive and his repressed guilt over not having prevented Kraven's suicide.
+- The graphic novel Soul of the Hunter by the same artistic team shows Peter Parker still struggling with the aftereffects of being buried alive and his repressed guilt over not having prevented Kraven's suicide.
 This came about partly to answer accusations that Kraven's Last Hunt glorified suicide.
+In either case, Kraven's still dead and gone in that story.

-- Superior Successor: Way before Superior Spider-Man, Kraven defeats Spidey, then takes up his costume, going out to defeat Vermin, which all three men point out required Spidey needing Captain America's help the last time Vermin was fought.
-This is Kraven's big goal before he allowed himself to die - proving that he could be a better Spidey than Spider-Man was.
+- Superior Successor: Kraven defeats Spidey, then takes up his costume, going out to defeat Vermin, which all three men point out required Spidey needing Captain America's help the last time Vermin was fought.
+This is Kraven's big goal before he allowed himself to die — proving that he could be a better Spidey than Spider-Man was.
+He of course misses the point.
+There is no Spider-Man.
+Only Peter Parker, and as Kraven realizes that Spider-Man's humanity and compassion is what defines him and gives him purpose, which Kraven himself doesn't have.

 - Switching P.O.V.: The Color-Coded for Your Convenience caption narration alternates between the points of view of Spider-Man (yellow background, with a few exceptions for emphasis), Kraven (orange), Vermin (green) and Mary Jane Watson-Parker (lilac).